leandro2r/nw-project/README.md

 ### Steps

 First step is run the Vagrant to create the virtual machines that are gonna be used.

-Finnaly, we have our infra in one step provided by tools such as Vagrant, Docker, and Chef.

 #### Default